-After visually examining the data, we decided to use average emission rates across model years where the emissions appeared to be relatively stable.
-One exception is the rates for model years 1981-1988, which are significantly lower than the newer model years within the 1981-1995 model year group.
-For simplicity, we combined the data for this large model year group because the modeling of only 30 ages in MOVES means pre-1990 vehicles should have a minimal impact on present day inventories.
+After visually examining the data, we decided to use emission rates by model year during time periods when emissions changed notably, and to use average emission rates across model years where the emissions appeared to be relatively stable.
+One exception is the rates for model years 1981-1988, which are significantly lower than emissions for other pre-1996 model years.
+For simplicity, we combined the data for the entire 1981-1995 model year group because pre-1990 vehicles have a minimal impact on present day inventories.
+For example, for calendar year 2010, pre-1990 vehicles contribute 1.5 percent of the total ammonia emissions from gasoline vehicles.
+This contribution decreases consistently until calendar year 2020 when they become 30+ years old and are no longer accounted for in MOVES.

-For model years periods with significant decrease in emission rates by model year later than 1996, we estimated average emissions by model year.
+For model year periods later than 1996 with notable decreases in emission rates by model year, we estimated average emissions by model year.
 Table 6-3 displays the averaging approach used for each model year range, with resulting average rates displayed in Figure 6-2.